 The Career Center offers programs and services to help all Clemson University students identify, strategize and achieve their career aspirations.
 As a graduate student you have all of the services offered through the Career Center.

-In addition, the career center coordinates the offering of graduate student workshops & seminars in cooperation with the Graduate School, Grad360°, and Graduate Student Government
+In addition, the career center coordinates the offering of graduate student workshops & seminars in cooperation with the Graduate School, Grad360°, and Graduate Student Government.

 Highlighted Graduate Student Resources